Name: Bryce David Laspisa

 The police search for Bryce Laspisa uncovered several erratic behaviors that may indicate he had been experiencing a crisis upon returning to college for his sophomore year.

-Bryce’s friends claimed he was drinking more recklessly, and was using prescription ADHD drugs while playing games late at night.
-He also abruptly ended his relationship with his girlfriend the day before he disappeared.
+Bryce’s roommate, Sean Dixon, claimed he was drinking more recklessly, and was using prescription ADHD drugs while playing video games late at night.
+He also abruptly ended his relationship with his girlfriend Kim the day before he disappeared.